LogicAtom/flask-task-manager-project/README.md

 ## UX

 Basic website for showcasing data manipulation via CRUD in MongoDB.
 JQuery is used for the RWD hamburger side pop-out menu.
 MaterializeCSS is used for an increased overall appearance.
-MaterializeCSS was chosen over Bootstrap as I am not a fan of Bootstrap because it makes every website look identical and not custom, this is a personal preference of mine.

 <br />
 CRUD functions are handled via buttons for UI simplicity.